-The Cold Finger is a laboratory device and analyses wax and paraffin deposits in crude and petroleum oils.
-The cold finger is used to screen for wax and paraffin inhibitors.
+The Cold Finger is a high-precision laboratory instrument for examining wax and paraffin deposits in crude and petroleum oils.
+It is used worldwide for evaluating and screening wax and paraffin inhibitors.

-The Cold Finger is a well-known and recognised method in the oil and petrochemical industry and is standard in every wax and paraffin laboratory.
-As experts in flow assurance laboratory equipment, we offer four different cold finger models to suit every need.
+This proven method is firmly established in the petroleum and petrochemical industries and is standard equipment in every modern wax and paraffin laboratory.
+As a specialist in flow assurance laboratory equipment, PSL Systemtechnik offers four different Cold Finger models – perfectly suited to different requirements and applications.

 The Cold Finger laboratory device is used to determine wax and paraffin deposits in crude oil, determine the total wax content, optimize paraffin inhibitors and carry out quality controls.
 The laboratory device is used to simulate the environmental conditions during transportation in the pipeline and storage.